githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/1-introduction.md

   - Decern the differences between Projects and Projects (Classic)
   - Learn how to build an organization level Project
   - Understand how to organize your Project
-  - Gain insight on how to manage your Project
+  - Gain insight on how edit the visibility, access, and management of your Project
   - Know how to develop automation and insights from your Project

 # Prerequisites: